Palestinian envoy tells UN court Israel is killing Gaza civilians. Israel says it’s being persecuted

 Israel's ban on the agency, known as UNRWA, which provides aid to Gaza, came into effect in January.
 The organization has faced increased criticism from Prime Minister Benjamin Netanyahu and his far-right allies, who claim the group is deeply infiltrated by Hamas.
 UNRWA rejects that claim.

-On Monday, Amir Weissbrod, a Foreign Ministry official, presented Israel’s case against UNRWA.
-He accused it of failing to act before the war against evidence that Hamas had used its facilities, including by digging tunnels underneath them.
+On Monday, Amir Weissbrod, a Foreign Ministry official, accused UNRWA of failing to act before the war against evidence that Hamas had used its facilities, including by digging tunnels underneath them.
 The official said UNRWA employed 1,400 Palestinians with militant ties.
 Israel says some of those employees also took part in Hamas’ Oct.
 7, 2023, attacks and Weissbrod said at least three of those employees still worked for the U.N.
 The presentation included videos, documents and pictures of the alleged employees.

 The Oct.
 7, 2023, attack in southern Israel killed about 1,200 people and set off the war in Gaza.
 UNRWA said it fired nine staffers after an internal U.N. investigation concluded that they could have been involved, although the evidence was not authenticated and corroborated.